wp-plugins/r3df-meetup-widget/readme.txt

 Initial Release

 = 1.0.1 =
-Tweaked CSS to fix hieght bug when used with title Updated image - cleaner copy from offical PSD
+1. Tweaked CSS to fix hieght bug when used with title.
+2. Updated image - cleaner copy from offical PSD.